ImmortalMan01/mod-plugin/README.md

 You can also define `blocked-words` for custom profanity detection.
 Any chat message containing one of these words will be muted without an API call.
 Set `use-blocked-words` to `false` to disable this list-based filter and rely solely on the OpenAI model.
+Enable `use-category-thresholds` to apply custom score requirements per category.
+These values are configured under `category-thresholds` and do not replace the global `threshold` option.
 The filter normalizes text when matching, converting Turkish letters like `ş`, `ö`, `ç`, `ğ`, `ı` and `ü` to their ASCII equivalents and removing other diacritics.
 Punctuation is converted to spaces so word boundaries are kept.